ibexa/documentation-developer/docs/guide/content_rendering/layout/add_search_form.md

 ---
-description: Add a search bar and customize the search form on your site's front.
+description: Add a search bar and customize the search form in your site front end.
 ---

 # Add search form to front page